School of Medicine

-Louise Ward Scholarship: Three scholarships are awarded to clinical laboratory science students each year based on academic excellence, potential for success as a clinical laboratory science student and practitioner, and financial need.
+Louise Ward Scholarships: Three scholarships are awarded to clinical laboratory science students each year based on academic excellence, potential for success as a clinical laboratory science student and practitioner, and financial need.

-Additional scholarships available to clinical laboratory science students in 2012 include
+Additional scholarships available to clinical laboratory science students include

-• The Raleigh Pathology Laboratory Associates/WakeMed Scholarships, awarded to a junior and a senior student
+The Raleigh Pathology Laboratory Associates Scholarship, awarded to a junior or a senior student

 Outstanding CLS Student: Each year a clinical laboratory science senior is named as the outstanding student based on nominations from clinical and academic faculty members.